Castlevania: Portrait of Ruin: Characters

 The game features both returning characters from previous titles as well as those new to the series, such as the two main protagonists: Jonathan Morris and Charlotte Aulin.
 Jonathan wields the legendary whip, "Vampire Killer", which was passed down to him by his father, John Morris from Castlevania: Bloodlines.
 As he is not a direct descendant of the Belmont clan, he is unable to unlock the Vampire Killer's full power without the assistance of a member of the Lecarde family.
 Charlotte is a mage and distant descendant of the Belnades clan.
-Assisting Jonathan and Charolette is a priest named Vincent Dorin, who acts as a merchant selling weapons, potions, and magic spells, as well as a ghost who introduces himself as "Wind" and provides the duo new skills and equipment after completing quests.
-Wind's identity is eventually revealed to be Eric Lecarde, who once fought alongside John Morris to slay Dracula in Bloodlines.
+Assisting Jonathan and Charlotte is a priest named Vincent Dorin, who acts as a merchant selling weapons, potions, and magic spells, as well as a ghost who introduces himself as "Wind" and provides the duo new skills and equipment after completing quests.
+Wind's identity is eventually revealed to be Eric Lecarde, who fought alongside John Morris to slay Dracula in Bloodlines.

 Similar to other Castlevania games, the main villain is Dracula who serves as the game's final boss.
 Portrait of Ruin introduces three new vampires who have taken control of Dracula's castle.
 Leading them is Brauner, who recreated Dracula's castle using the souls of the dead from World War II in order to draw power from the castle to destroy humanity.
 During World War I, Brauner's daughters were killed, igniting a disdain towards humanity.
-Brauner is able to construct paintings containing pocket dimensions that harness the castle's power for his own purposes.
-He is joined by twin vampire sisters Stella and Loretta.
+He is able to construct paintings containing pocket dimensions that harness the castle's power for his own purposes.
+Brauner is joined by twin sisters Stella and Loretta.
 Although the two are vampires, they are Eric Lecarde's daughters who were turned into vampires by Brauner, who they believe is their father.